What Is the Difference Between Cured & Uncured Bacon?

 How Is Uncured Bacon Made?

-Uncured bacon is made by curing and smoking meat.
-First, pork belly is injected with a brine of salt, sugar, and curing agents.
-This brine can include flavorings as well.
+Uncured bacon is made by naturally curing and smoking meat.
+First, pork belly is injected with a brine of salt, sugar, and curing agents like cultured celery powder.
+This brine can include flavorings such as herbs and spices.

 The pork sits in this solution between 12 and 24 hours, absorbing the brine’s flavors and developing bacterial resistance.

 If you’re looking for a way to enjoy your bacon, you have a wide variety of options.
-These Pork and Bacon Burgers recipe is a perfect way to eat bacon during the grilling season.
-Just pick up a package of Coleman Natural ground pork and your favorite variety of our uncured bacon, you’ll end up with a juicy burger that takes just 10 minutes to prepare.
+These Pork and Bacon Burgers are perfect during the grilling season.
+Just pick up a package of Coleman Natural ground pork and your favorite variety of our uncured bacon, and you’ll end up with a juicy burger that takes just ten minutes to prepare.

-But if you don’t want to fire up the grill, you can always count on this Sun-Dried Tomato and Bacon Pasta Salad to serve up the smoky bacon flavor you’re craving.
+If you don’t want to fire up the grill, you can always count on this Sun-Dried Tomato and Bacon Pasta Salad to serve up the smoky bacon flavor you’re craving.
 And don’t forget about these Bacon Chocolate Chip Cookies for when you’re looking to make something that’s both sweet and savory.

 Choose Uncured Bacon from Coleman Natural

-Our all-natural bacon is made with pork raised in the USA, sourced from independent American family farms who treat their livestock responsibly and humanely.
-Hogs are raised crate-free, given space to roam, and never treated with added hormones, growth promotants, or stimulants.
+Our all-natural bacon is made with pork raised in the USA, sourced from independent American family farms that treat their livestock responsibly and humanely.
+Hogs are raised crate-free, given space to roam, and never treated with added hormones or antibiotics.